 Though the Bank of America Travel Center is certainly easy to use, there are a few drawbacks to booking this way.

 No hotel elite benefits

 If you are part of a hotel loyalty program, you might not be able to take advantage of your elite status perks when you book through a third-party booking site.
-Since Bank of America points are very flexible and can be redeemed for most travel purchases, frequent travelers who want to enjoy these benefits might be better off booking directly with the property and redeeming points for a statement credit after the fact.
+Since Bank of America points are flexible and can be redeemed for most travel purchases, frequent travelers who want to enjoy these benefits might be better off booking directly with the property itself and redeeming points for a statement credit after the fact.

-Only Bank of America travel cardholders can book through the travel center
+Only Bank of America travel cardholders can book through the Travel Center

 While some travel portals – like American Express Travel – allow anyone to book a trip on the site, the Bank of America Travel Center is limited to cardholders who earn travel rewards with the bank.
 If you have a checking or savings account with Bank of America or a card that just earns cash back, you can’t take advantage of the platform.